-QUANTICO, Va. — UPDATE: A House committee just passed the bill based on the case of a Quantico worker, who died after catching COVID-19.
-The Chai Suthammanont Remembrance Act is supposed to protect federal workers as they return to the workplace during a pandemic.
+QUANTICO, Va. — UPDATE: The U.S. House of Representatives passed a bill based on the case of a Quantico Marine Corps Base worker, who died after catching COVID-19.
+It is supposed to protect federal workers as they return to the workplace during a pandemic.

 In July, Chai’s wife and Northern Virginia Congressman Gerry Connolly told WUSA9 Chai’s death was preventable.

 “At least, look, he's still helping people,” his wife Christina, said.
 “He's still able to make the world a little better, which, you know, the world was definitely better with him in it.
 So, I just have to think about it that way.”

 The bill would require every federal agency to develop a plan with detailed directions on how the full workforce can return.
 The guidance needs to include details like what PPE the agencies will provide, cleaning protocols and contingencies for employees who are high-risk.

 The legislation passed the House Oversight and Reform Committee without objection.
 It now goes to the House floor.
 WUSA9 has asked the Majority Leader’s Office if and when he will bring this legislation to the floor for a vote.

 Every day for 27 years, Christina Suthammanont would go to sleep to the same words from her husband: "Good night babe.
 Love you."

 “Every morning and I'm not kidding you, every morning, he used to go downstairs, make a cup of coffee, bring it upstairs," Suthammanont said.

 Suthammanont's husband, Chai Suthammanont, was a federal worker in the kitchen at one of two day care centers at Marine Corps Base Quantico in Virginia.

 When the pandemic took hold, the centers only accepted the children of essential workers.
 Since those numbers were small, they combined the two centers into one.